 JEONJU

 These days it is difficult to travel without our phones and without the internet!
-Here are a few option for you:
+Here are a few options for you:

-If you didn’t know, South Korea has some of the best and fastest internet connection in the world.
-There were also one of the first country to roll out the 5G.
-There are several internet access points that can be found in public places such as cafes, restaurants, shopping malls, tourist sites and even sometimes in certain streets!
+If you didn’t know, South Korea has some of the best and fastest internet connections in the world.
+They were also one of the first countries to roll out the 5G.
+There are several internet access points that can be found in public places such as cafes, restaurants, shopping malls, tourist sites, and even sometimes on certain streets!
 Most accommodations will also provide free internet.

 If you want to go for a simpler solution, I advise you to read on!

 Another option for accessing the Internet is the prepaid SIM card.
 By taking a SIM card, you will have access to internet and you can also make calls and send text messages locally.
-There are only limited place to buy SIM card for foreigner, hence buy it directly at Incheon Airport after landing.
+There are only limited places to buy SIM cards for foreigners, hence buy it directly at Incheon Airport after landing.

 The SIM card also allows you to make calls and send text messages locally.
 It also gives you the right to a Korean number.